kdbchau/Beloniformes-Opsin/README.md

 The output ```.contree``` will have the node bootstrap values.

 Both the Bayesian and maximum likelihood tree can be visualized using any tree visualizing program like FigTree.
 Here are the figures for the [Beloniformes Bayesian Cone Opsins Tree](https://github.com/kdbchau/Beloniformes/blob/main/Images/MrBayes_AllConeOpsins.nexus.con.tre.pdf) and the [Beloniformes Maximum Likelihood Cone Opsins Tree](https://github.com/kdbchau/Beloniformes/blob/main/Images/IQTREE_AllOpsinsCombined_noRH1.fa.contree.pdf).

+## 4.3.
+Species Tree
+To generate a species tree for the 38 beloniforms, we had obtained an alignment from the whole exome sequencing data that encompassed single-copy exons > 100bp, with at least 85% coverage in all species, concatenated.
+The total length of the alignment was 1,579,692 bases encompassing 8,768 exons.
+This alignment included the freshwater medaka but did not include the marine medaka.
+Because marine medaka is most closely related to the freshwater medaka, this was easy to manually add in as an outgroup.

+Using this tree, I ran MrBayes and IQ-TREE on the alignment (same process as above) to obtain my tree.
+The only difference here is MrBayes has a limit of 99,999 bases, so I trimmed the alignment down to 99,999 bases.
+Both methods produced identical topologies - resulting in one coherent [species tree]().

 # 5. Ancestral Habitat and Diet Reconstruction [BEAST]